jacques/diamondcash-public-api-docs/source/includes/_authentication.md

 > Make sure to replace `YOURTOKEN` with your API key.

-The Plutus Platform uses API keys to allow access to the API.
-You can register a new Plutus Platform API key via your Sales Manager.
+The Symelation Platform uses API keys to allow access to the API.
+You can register a new Symelation Platform API key via your Sales Manager.

-Plutus expects for the API key to be included in all API requests to the server in a header that looks like the following:
+The Symelation Platform expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Token token=YOURTOKEN`